 In the year after the war ended, economic conditions worsened in Japan.
 Food shortages were severe, many people had no home, and few had jobs.

 Competitive elections had tapered off in the 1930s, as the military consolidated its political power.
 The general election of April 1, 1946, brought many former politicians and other leaders back into politics.
 It also brought Japanese women to the ballot box for the first time.
-The Liberal Party, led by prewar diplomat Shigeru Yoshida, won a plurality of seats.
+The Liberal Party, led by prewar diplomat Shigeru Yoshida, won a plurality of seats in the lower house.
 Yoshida then formed a coalition government with the Japan Progressive Party, which included many politicians associated with the statist Imperial Rule Association prior to the war.
 The Yoshida cabinet turned its attention to the constitution.

 The Soviet Union wanted a larger voice over the reforms imposed on Japan through the Far Eastern Commission.
-To limit its influence, MacArthur hastened the Yoshida cabinet's approval of the new constitution.
+To limit its influence, MacArthur urged the Yoshida cabinet to hasten its approval of the new constitution.

 On June 20, 1946, the Yoshida cabinet submitted the Bill for Revision of the Imperial Constitution to the Diet for its review.
 Hitoshi Ashida of the Liberal Party chaired the review committee in which ruling and opposition party legislators put forward their ideas, incorporating expert opinions from civil society advocates.
 Two ideas were incorporated into the draft: a commitment to ensuring an adequate standard of living for the Japanese people (Article 25) and an extension of free compulsory education through middle school (Article 26).